motoki317/traefik-headers-wasm/README.md

 ## Features

-- Path-based header manipulation using regex matching
+- Path-based or header-based manipulation using regex matching
 - Dynamic header value generation with capture group substitution
 - Support for both request and response headers
 - WASM-based implementation for security and portability